 How do I remove an authorized user from my credit card?

-As a primary account holder, you can usually remove an authorized user from your account by contacting your card issuer either over the phone or online.
+As a primary account holder, you can usually remove an authorized user from your account by contacting your card issuer via phone or online.
 In some cases, the authorized user can also contact the card issuer and remove themselves from the account.

 The answer will differ from issuer to issuer, as there are different restrictions and policies around how many authorized users can be added to a credit card account.
 Consult with your credit card issuer to determine how many you can add.
-Some cards also charge a fee per authorized user, so that’s something to keep in mind.
+Some cards also charge a fee per authorized user.